MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/scripts/powershell-script-deployment-cleanup.md

 .SYNOPSIS
 This script uninstalls the Teams app and removes the Teams directory for a user.
 .DESCRIPTION
 Use this script to remove and clear the Teams app from a computer.
 Run this PowerShell script for each user profile in which Teams was installed on the computer.
-After you run this script for all user profiles, you can redeploy Teams.
+After you run this script for all user profiles, redeploy Teams.
 #>

 $TeamsPath = [System.IO.Path]::Combine($env:LOCALAPPDATA, 'Microsoft', 'Teams')